 - 1. A baccalaureate degree from an accredited college or university. - 2.
-3.0 GPA in the general average and in the major field. - A minimum of three years of successful teaching experience and/or pupil personnel services - 4.
-New York State Permanent/Professional Teaching Certification. - 5.
-A master's degree with a minimum 3.0 GPA from an accredited institution.
+3.0 GPA in the general average and in the major field. - 3.
+Submission of satisfactory test scores on the GRE. - A minimum of three years of successful teaching experience and/or pupil personnel services. - 5.
+New York State Permanent/Professional Teaching Certification.

+6. A master's degree with a minimum 3.0 GPA from an accredited institution.